 Le Marais is a highly historical place, as its home to the first residential square in Europe—Place des Vosges.

 While Place des Vosges may be pricey for most, it’s front yard is open to the public.
 You can expect to see folks gathered on the lawns of Place des Vosges year round for picnics, recreation, and leisure activities.

 Although it’s a desirable neighborhood in Paris, Le Marais does not have to be expensive.
-You can find a guide on the cost of living and budgeting in Le Marais here.
+Check out the best hotels in Le Marais.

 How to spend your mornings

 If you wish to experience France’s cafe culture, Le Marais is the place to do so.

 Locals enjoy spending their mornings and afternoons in their ‘regular’ spots, such as…